suruchi-khetarpal/suruchi-khetarpal/README.md

 - 👋 Hi, I’m @suruchi-khetarpal
 - 👀 I’m interested in Travelling, Adventuring, and Reading
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently focusing on Simulation, Machine learning, Artifical Intelligence, and Neuro-linguistic programming
-- 📫 How to reach me - suruchikhetarpal@gmail.com | www.linkedin.com/in/suruchi-khetarpal
+- 📫 How to reach me - suruchikhetarpal@gmail.com | skhetarp@usc.edu | www.linkedin.com/in/skhet

 <!---
 suruchi-khetarpal/suruchi-khetarpal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.